 2. Next-gen collection tools

-Next-gen collection tools are able to preserve data while helping to prepare for other eDiscovery and information lifecycle trends.
+Next-gen collection tools are able to preserve data while helping to prepare for other eDiscovery trends, like mobile forensics for example.
 Key tools to be familiar with include Axiom, Heureka, eDiscovery in Office 365, Text IQ, Brainspace, and Onna.

 Given the newness of GDPR and CCPA, their unintended consequences are still unclear.
 Corporations and law firms should be monitoring both existing and impending privacy regulations and legal compliance programs.
 Many organizations are struggling with the management of customer data and, in the coming decade, privacy is only expected to grow in importance.